 Compensatory Measures.

+Each level of defense in fire protection (i.e., prevent fires, detect and suppress fires, and the design of safety systems to limit fire damage), should meet certain minimum requirements; however, strengthening any one can compensate in some measure for weaknesses, known or unknown, in others.
+In some cases, reductions in defense in depth can be immediately corrected (e.g. combustibles can be removed if found in a combustible free zone).
+In other cases, more time is needed to correct the problem (e.g., repair an inoperable fire detection system, or install a missing fire barrier).
+In still other cases, fire protection features are purposefully removed from service (e.g., a fire barrier penetration seal may be removed to allow a new cable run).
+When immediate corrective actions cannot be taken, compensatory measures are implemented to mitigate the increased fire risk created by the degraded, inoperable, or nonconforming condition until permanent corrective actions can be implemented.

+The use of compensatory measures, on a short-term basis, is an integral part of licensees’ fire protection programs.
+For typical fire protection system deficiencies (e.g., inoperable fire detection and suppression systems) the plant administrative procedures should specify the appropriate compensatory measures.

 Fire watches are the most common form of compensatory measure for typical fire protection system deficiencies.
 Fire watches are personnel trained to inspect for the control of ignition sources, fire hazards, and combustible materials; to look for signs of incipient fires; to provide prompt notification of fire hazards and fires; and, in some cases, to take actions to begin fire suppression activities.
 The primary purpose of the fire watch is to look for fire hazards and other conditions that could lead to a fire.
-Therefore, the fire watch strengthens the first echelon of fire protection defenseindepth (fire prevention) by compensating for the weakness introduced by the inoperable, degraded, or nonconforming condition.
+Therefore, the fire watch strengthens the first echelon of fire protection defense-in-depth (fire prevention) by compensating for the weakness introduced by the inoperable, degraded, or nonconforming condition.

 Fire watches may also detect fires, call out the fire brigade, give exact information regarding the nature and location of the fire to the fire brigade, and initiate fire suppression activities for incipient stage fires.
 These actions all strengthen the second level of defense in fire protection (fire detection and suppression).
 Whether or not a fire watch engages in incipient stage firefighting activities is based on the individuals' training and procedures.

+The inspector should verify that compensatory measures are put in place by the licensee in accordance with procedures for out-of-service, degraded or inoperable required fire protection equipment, systems or features (e.g., detection and suppression systems and equipment, passive fire barrier features, etc.).
+Determine whether:

 Compensatory measures are adequate to provide at least the same reduction in fire risk (considering the out of service time) as the fire protection item(s) for which the compensatory measures are applied.